WooBackBaby/DFKMate/README.md

 # DFKMate - DeFi Kingdoms Quest Helper 🎉
-  >  Use at your own risk!
-The bot needs your private key to work, and can theoretically steal your funds.
-Ideally you should read the code to verify it for yourself.
+  >  The bot needs your private key to work and has access to your assets.
+Ideally you should read the code to verify for yourself that nothing dodgy is going on.

   DFKMate starts and completes quests of all your heroes once their stamina is full.

-  You need to have at least 10 ONE tokens in your wallet, and some heroes obviously.
+  You need to have at least 10 ONE tokens in your wallet, and at least 1 hero.

   > Stamina recharges at a rate of 1 unit every 20 minutes.
 A full recharge takes 500 minutes, or ~8 hours.